gravitational/docs/README.md

 Now run one of the following commands:

 - `yarn dev` - will run development server for docs at `localhost:3000/docs` that will autorefresh pages in real time when you edit markdown documents.
+  - If you edit a partial file in `docs/pages/includes`, you will need to stop the dev server and restart it to re-include the partial.
 - `yarn build` - will build static production version.
 - `yarn start` - will display documentation built with `npm run build` at `localhost:3000`.
 - `yarn update-and-build` - shortcut for submodule update and build (this command is used on deploy to Vercel).
 Do not use this command if you plan to edit docs locally - on `run` it will switch your branch to the latest commit in `master` that can cause conflicts with your locally edited files.